-Students write a short functional piece (e.g., letter, email, report) to suit the purpose, audience and context of a given situation.
+Students write a short functional piece (e.g., a letter or an email) to suit the purpose, audience and context of a given situation.

 Student's answer needs to show the following very clearly in order to do well:

 - Who the intended recipient is

 - Who the writer is

 - Start with an appropriate greeting

 - End with an appropriate signing off

 - Why the writer is writing the functional piece

 - Appropriate tone of email e.g. welcoming and friendly for informal functional piece

 - Correct register used (i.e. the style of language, grammar, and words used for particular situations)